Information Kerala Mission

-Information Kerala Mission (IKM), is an Autonomous Institution under Local self government Department, Government of Kerala, for computerisation and networking of local governments in Kerala (India) and has been in existence for a decade since August 1999.
+Information Kerala Mission (IKM), is an Autonomous Institution under the Local self government Department of the Government of Kerala, for the computerisation and networking of local governments in Kerala, a state in India.
+This organisation has been in existence for more than two decades since August 1999.

 Basic objective

 The basic objective of IKM is to provide vibrant Information technology e-governance to the local governments in Kerala.IKM attempts to strengthen local self-governance or third tier governance and development through ICT (Information and Communications Technology) applications.
 It envisages computerising and networking the 1223 local self-government institutions (LSGIs) in Kerala.
 It is the largest and most comprehensive local government computerisation project in India.
 It addresses the entire gamut of issues concerning local governance, decentralised planning, and local economic development.